Which soil moisture sensor should you choose?

 Within the area of a study site, soil moisture variability arises from differences in soil texture, amount and type of vegetation cover, topography, precipitation and other weather factors, management practices, and soil hydraulic properties (how fast water moves through the soil).
 Researchers should consider the variability in landscape features to get a sense of how many sample locations are necessary to capture the diversity in soil moisture.
 Scientists often measure soil moisture at different depths to understand the effects of soil variability and to observe how water is moving through the soil profile.
 Large research areas or sites with high variability often require a large number of soil moisture sensors.
-The EC-5 soil moisture sensor or the TEROS 10 soil moisture sensor are economical choices for scientists who need a large sensor network.
+The EC-5 soil moisture sensor or the TEROS 10 soil moisture sensor are economical choices for scientists who need a large soil sensor network.
 The TEROS 11 soil moisture sensor and TEROS 12 soil sensor, our newest sensors, have a larger volume of influence (1 liter), which can help smooth variability.

 Installation impacts data